03 Using R syntax

 While there are no arguments for requesting a balance of the class

-every class should be used during training within the support
+examples of every class should be used during training within

-sample.
-These examples are used to calculate the prototypes for every
+the support sample.
+These examples are used to calculate the prototypes

 you determine how many examples of